-Students should report to the guidance office secretary as soon as they know they are moving.
+Students should report to the guidance office counselor as soon as they know they are moving.
 The student is to report to the guidance office on their last full day of school and pick up withdrawal forms.
-The forms are to be taken to each teacher during the school day and returned to the guidance office after his/her last period class.
 Students should return all school owned books and articles to the appropriate persons.
 When the withdrawal forms are completed and finalized by the guidance office, each student will be given a copy for his/her new school.
 If a request is made in advance, the student's records may be copied for the parents to pick up or they may be mailed to the school where the student will be enrolling.